Available for new bookings from the 19th April onwards. I am taking on night shifts only.

 I believe my extensive experience with children from various backgrounds and needs along with my studies on Counselling and Infant Mental Health has developed me into a gentle, caring person with an insight for what the person in need is going through.
 I've always been eager to help ever since I was a child.
 But my life and professional experience has taught me how to be the right kind of help.

-I am from Hungary and have lived in London for over 14 years now.
-I’ve worked for almost 10 years as a foster carer for my local borough in London.
+I am from Hungary and have lived in London for over 15 years now.
+I’ve worked for over 10 years as a foster carer for my local borough in London.
 I’ve looked after 17 children, most of them were babies.
 Some of them had special needs (autism, gastrostomy, global developmental delay, foetal alcohol syndrome) and some suffered from colic.
-I currently have a 6-year-old little girl in my care permanently.
+I currently have a 6-year-old little girl in my care.

 In January 2015 I had my first maternity nurse placement and I've worked for over 30 families since.
 I’ve had 8 twin jobs so far, worked for a VIP family, a single mother and families from various culture and religious background.
 I've thoroughly enjoyed the experience, I've met some truly inspiring families.